PseudoDevs/IamGhost/amd2.md

-Last updated: 2024-04-16 16:25:39
+Last updated: 2024-04-16 16:26:12
-Random Quote: Even in sin, you can still be a saint. - Don Neto
+Random Quote: Sometimes, even when you know something's a mistake, you gotta make it anyway. - Ted Mosby